italo2v/crosswords/README.md

 Random boards may be easy, medium, hard and mixed level based on word levels of dictionaries.

-Languages Portuguese-BR and English-US (You may play only boards or random boards in your language).
+Languages Portuguese-BR and English-US (Users may play only boards or random boards in your language).

 You may translate the software and include in languages.json.

+Default Administrator account
+login: admin
+password: 123456